 In the first stage of our application process, you will provide a brief description of your proposed request, outlining in a few sentences the problem you are trying to address, how you plan to address it, outcomes you hope to achieve, and plans for evaluation and sustainability (if applicable).
 We will also collect a few pieces of documentation, including organizational and project budgets (see the Project Budgets section at the bottom of the page for helpful details on completing our budget form) and confirmation of your organization’s status as a 501(c)3 tax exempt entity.

 Your request will be reviewed by the Jewish Fund’s staff to start the process of confirming that your program and goals fall within the parameters of The Jewish Fund’s priorities, and a staff member will reach out to you within 5 business days to discuss next steps.

-Pre-Requests will be accepted for 2 periods per calendar year, in late fall/early winter for our May grant cycle, and early-mid summer for our November grant cycle.
+Pre-Requests will be accepted for 2 periods per calendar year, in fall/early winter for our May grant cycle, and late spring/early summer for our November grant cycle.

 Upcoming Pre-Request Acceptance Periods:

 May 20, 2024 – May 31, 2024 (November 2024 cycle)